 All fixtures should be fully shielded or "cut-off" style, such that no light is cast above the horizontal plane.
-Decorative fixtures are strongly encouraged as long as they meet the cut-off criteria, and their design and color complements the architecture and landscaping of the project.
+Decorative fixtures are strongly encouraged as long as they meet the cut-off criteria, and their design and color complement the architecture.